Missing persons cases along U.S. Route 29 in Virginia: Alicia Showalter Reynolds

-Alicia Showalter Reynolds disappeared on her drive to Charlottesville, Virginia, to shop with her mother in 1996.
+Alicia Showalter Reynolds disappeared on her drive to Charlottesville, Virginia, to shop with her mother on March 2, 1996.
 Sources say Reynolds never made it to her destination.
 Alicia is thought to be the first of many disappearances along U.S. Route 29.

 Police claim Alicia's killer must have known the area in which her body was found.
-Alicia's remains were found in what was said to be the middle of an isolated field that sources claim only a local could have known about in Culpeper County.
+Alicia's remains were found in what was said to be the middle of an isolated field that sources claim only a local could have known about near the Lignum area in Culpeper County, on May 7, 1996.
 Neighbors of the area say they only found the remains once they noticed vultures circling the area, however, the police stated she was most likely murdered the day she was abducted.
 Originally, officials believed Alicia was a victim of Richard Marc Evonitz, a serial killer active during her disappearance.
 This was never confirmed, and Reynolds' case still remains cold today.